A Student-Led Initiative for Change

 At KSU we are working to change that through several initiatives on campus.
 OwlSwap is part of a broader campus effort to develop and support ethical, sustainable fashion alternatives here at KSU.

 Have clothing you no longer wear?
 Want to help your local community and the environment?
-Look for OwlSwap Recycling Bins, which are being installed on both campuses.
+Look for OwlSwap Recycling Bins.
+OwlSwap currently has 2 clothing recycling bins on campus (one in the Student Center on the Kennesaw Campus, and one in the Atrium Building in Marietta).
+Wearable donated clothing is recycled via OwlSwaps, KSU Care (which gives KSU students in need access to OwlSwap clothes) and Hope Thru Soap, an Atlanta charity serving the homeless.
+Clothing that is no longer wearable is taken to local organizations that have alternative uses for worn out clothes.
 Simply drop your clothes off at one of the bins.
 This is just one way you can join other KSU students in contributing to sustainable and environmentally friendly practices on campus.

 Outgrown a nice shirt?
 Tired of your closet?
 Attend an OwlSwap!
 OwlSwaps are a fun, free way to revamp your wardrobe.
 Bring clothing you no longer wear, swap, and leave with new pieces.
 Are you a photographer, jewelry makers, musician?
 Bring your work and put it on display.
 Swaps are parties for creative connections!
 OwlSwap events not only allow you to update your wardrobe for free, while drastically reducing the environmental impact of your wardrobe, but will also serve as fundraisers for the AWAJ Foundation, an organization that advances the rights of garment workers in Bangladesh.